We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • swelling

-Talk with a doctor before taking dandelion root extract, as it can interact with some medications.
+Talk with a doctor before taking dandelion root extract or other herbal remedies, as they may interact with some medications.
 If you’re taking diuretics, dandelion is typically not recommended.

-Wheatgrass is packed with many nutrients and has long been used to enhance health.
-Wheatgrass increases urine flow to help pass the stones.
+Wheatgrass contains many nutrients and has long been used to enhance health.
+Wheatgrass may increase urine flow to help pass the stones.
 It also contains vital nutrients that help cleanse the kidneys.

-If fresh wheatgrass juice isn’t available, you can take powdered wheatgrass supplements as directed.
+If fresh wheatgrass juice isn’t available, you can try powdered wheatgrass supplements as directed.

 Taking wheatgrass on an empty stomach can reduce your risk of nausea.
 In some cases, it may cause appetite loss and constipation.

 Horsetail is used as a diuretic to increase urine flow.
-It has antibacterial and antioxidant properties that could aid in overall urinary health.
-It may also reduce inflammation.
-Altogether, these effects could potentially help your body flush out kidney stones.
+A 2021 review of research notes that it has antibacterial and antioxidant properties that could aid in overall urinary health.
+It may also reduce inflammation and calcium oxalate crystals, which may help prevent kidney stones.

-A doctor will determine whether you need medication or any other therapy to help you pass the stone.
+A doctor will determine whether you need medication or other therapy to help you pass the stone.
+Sometimes, a kidney stone can become trapped and cause an infection.

-Although it may be uncomfortable, it’s possible to pass a kidney stone on your own.
+Although it may be uncomfortable, passing a small kidney stone on your own is possible.

 You can take over-the-counter (OTC) pain relievers to lessen any pain you may be experiencing.
-These include acetaminophen (Tylenol), ibuprofen (Advil), or naproxen (Aleve).
+These include:

-Be sure to continue to follow a doctor’s instructions until the stone passes, and don’t drink alcohol.
+Be sure to follow a doctor’s instructions until the stone passes, and don’t drink alcohol.

 Once you pass a kidney stone, you may want to save it to take to a doctor for testing.
 To save the stone, you need to strain your urine.